 A direct message allows you to send something to another Twitter user who appears in a special private place.
 Although it used to be that you could only do this to people who follow you, nowadays you can send a DM to everyone (unless they specifically blocked this in their settings).

 Direct Messages are also a great way to form a group chat with your most loyal customers straight on Twitter.
 You can start a private conversation or create a group conversation with anyone who follows you.

 Anyone who is in the group can send DM’s to the group, and everyone in the group can see all messages, even if everyone doesn’t follow each other.
-Lastly, anyone in your group conversation can add other participants, newly added members won’t see the history from before they joined though.
+Lastly, anyone in your group conversation can add additional participants, newly added members won’t see the history from before they joined, though.

 Retweets (RT) and Quoted Tweets

 A Retweet (RT) or Quoted Tweet is a message created and sent by someone else that you think is relevant to your audience as well.
 You can hit the RT button, and it gives you the option to RT something straight away or add a comment and quote the Tweet of the other person.